 Although stages in Super Robot Wars UX are more forgiving than L, it also has quite an amount of crazy stages, especially late game.

 The most well-known but unexpected That One Level happens on Stage 23, The False Songstress.
-This is your usual "defend a certain area" mission (except half of the field is a sea), and it's mostly easy......Until Ranka Lee was captured by a Hound Vajira and the objective "reduce Hound Vajira's HP to 10%" is added.
-First off, it only has slightly better stats than other Vajiras (it's one of the late-game grunts), so accidents may happen for those unnoticed.
-Second, if you accidentally summon Tobikage to the field, due to the AI patterns, it'll directly go for that Hound Vajira and kill it in one hit!
+This is your usual "defend a certain area" mission (except half of the field is a sea), and it's mostly easy......Until Ranka Lee is captured by a Hound Vajra and the objective "reduce Hound Vajra's HP to 10%" is added.
+First off, it only has slightly better stats than other Vajra (it's one of the late-game grunts), so accidents may happen for those players who don't notice.
+Second, if you accidentally summon Tobikage to the field, due to his AI pattern, he'll directly go for that Hound Vajra and kill it in one hit!
 Third, even you don't summon Tobikage, Brera Stein, who is supposed to help you as an NPC, will do the same thing to Ranka if you don't act fast enough.
 This stage is so frustrating to the point that it has created numerous new memes, like "Killing Ranka without mercy", "Victory Condition Thief" for Tobikage* In addition to its infamy of stealing your cash, experience and secret conditions, and "Ranka Slayer" for both Tobikage and Brera.

-Except Brera can't really hit enough damage in one hit, and the Hound Vajra has Energy Field so if you leave it to Brera, he will lower the Hound Vajra's HP below 10% himself with the pattern he uses.
-Two problems do exist though: First, Brera's strongest attack, even the Hound Vajira has an Energy Field, is capable to kill it in two hits.
-Second, because Brera comes with a boss-like stat, the Hound Vajira will also target him (again because of the AI pattern) if he's in range, so the situation isn't much better.
-And let's not account for chances of Critical Hits......
+Except Brera can't really deal enough damage in one hit, and the Hound Vajra has an Energy Field so if you leave it to Brera, he will lower the Hound Vajra's HP below 10% himself with the pattern he uses.
+Two problems do exist though: First, Brera's strongest attack, even the Hound Vajra has an Energy Field, is capable of killing it in two hits.
+Second, because Brera comes with boss-like stats, the Hound Vajra will also target him (again because of the AI pattern) if he's in range, so the situation isn't much better.
+And that's not even accounting for Critical Hits......

 The next stage, Heaven and Earth is also insanely frustrating, as 70% of the stage consist of water terrain, which limits your options to Air units and units with Sea Adaptation.
 Which make those red Festum much harder to deal with due to their ability and, in case of not having enough units for Sea Adaptation, terrain bonus.
 If you want to save Kurusu, all Fafner units must deploy, and each must fight him once, but only a few of them can deal with such situation.
 Oh, and your reliable Festum buster, Kazuki and his Mark Sein?
 He won't show up until you beat up Kurusu enough.